By Request: To Sabbath or not to Sabbath? Pt. 2

 We did more than this however, we actually found places where EVERY other commandment is positively mentioned as required under the New Covenant even of Gentile believers.

-Now I am NOT going back over than tonight, but you can revisit those by looking at last week’s message – HERE.
 We also learned about a type of exclusionary writing where a whole is positively inferred by mention of a single part.
 Much like an entire scene in a movie is often called to mind in our culture by reference to a single quote.
-This is what the Apostles and Elders in Jerusalem were doing regarding the requirements of keeping the moral law of Moses by mentioning the 7th command, the number of completion and the single law the Gentiles were the MOST adept at breaking.

-Finally we looked at the early church both Jewish and Gentile along with the life and ministry of Paul himself and saw that they ALWAYS observed the Sabbath in a certain way which we will touch more on tonight.
+Finally we looked at the early church both Jewish and Gentile along with the life and ministry of Paul himself and saw that they ALWAYS observed The Sabbath in a certain way which we will touch more on tonight.

 If we were exempt from the 4th commandment to remember and regard the day of ceasing as holy, then that would have been a great place to say so.